 Credit cards and their low limits and high-interest rates don’t cut it for larger ticket sizes.
 And bank lenders are notorious for unrealistically high credit standards and incessant requests for additional documentation from borrowers.

 If you’re still stuck with accepting credit card/upfront payments and would like to expand your payment options by offering financing, keep reading.

-In this post, we’ll take you through the ABCs of the concept and how to offer financing to customers to boost conversions.
+In this post, we’ll take you through the ABCs of how to offer financing to customers to boost conversions.

-Consumer/Customer financing is a payment option that allows customers to pay for large purchases (or high-ticket items, if you will) as affordable monthly payments with interest (the interest rate is usually determined on a case-to-case basis), instead of paying everything upfront.
+Consumer financing (also known as customer financing) is a payment option that allows customers to pay for large purchases (or high-ticket items, if you will) as affordable monthly payments with interest (the interest rate is usually determined on a case-to-case basis), instead of paying everything upfront.

 As mentioned earlier, this financing option is a type of consumer credit that doesn’t rely on any issued card, but another independent financing platform.